Our Baristas and Staff

 Christopher is a California native- turned nomad- turned someone who decided to plant roots in Cincinnati after a particularly serendipitous road trip to the city.
 He graduated from the University of Cincinnati's literary and cultural studies program, and is currently the cafe's arts & culture coordinator, which means he looks for way to curate meaningful spaces for art and beauty through local creative expression.
 When he's not slinging espresso, he can be found telling anyone who's willing to listen about his love of different modes of storytelling .
 He's never met an Ethiopian coffee that he hasn't liked.
 He keeps a notebook full of hypothetical, pun-based band names (Manifest Destiny's Child...Oxford Coma...etc...).
 He hangs his hat in Northside.

-When he's not brewing coffee, Keaton is enjoying his new married life with the girl of his dreams, Hannah.
-They live together in beautiful downtown Cincinnati with an enormous cat named Zipper.
-He enjoys fine literature, vinyl, film, NPR, denim, and comics.
+When he's not brewing coffee, Keaton spends his time adventuring with the girl of his dreams, Hannah.
+They enjoy cooking, traveling, gardening, and rock climbing, and they live together in beautiful downtown Cincinnati with an enormous cat named Zipper.
+He (Keaton, not Zipper) enjoys fine literature, vinyl, film, NPR, denim, and comics.
 He got into coffee through some close friends - attracted by the taste and the community, and stayed for the potential for social change.
 Keaton became the manager of Rohs Street Cafe in the summer of 2014.
 He loves working here because of the community we create, the causes we support, and (of course) the coffee we brew.

 Emerging from the bustling metropolis of Dry Ridge, KY (where the tobacco never runs dry and people hang out at Walmart), Aaron arrived in Cincinnati six years ago.
 After a three year stay in Austin, TX, he returned to finish his undergrad at the ripe old age of twenty-five.
 He is the only avid Bengals fan he knows, and enjoys mountain climbing, traveling the world, and scuba diving (in theory).
 He's happily married to the spunky Justine Hatton - whom you may find roaming around the cafe from time to time.
 If you give her dark chocolate, you will eternally be on her good side (that's how Aaron tricked her into marrying him).
 He loves good music and good conversation.
 And he thinks coffee is pretty cool.